 There is more information about applying under the Exceptional Medical or Social Needs rule

-We will not collect information for you, so you must indicate on your application that you are applying under this rule.
-Your evidence should then be submitted using the contact us form.
-Both the application and the evidence must be submitted by the deadline of 15 January 2018.
+We will not collect information for you.
+You must tell us on your application that you are applying under this rule and then submit your evidence using our contact us form.
+Both the application and the evidence must be submitted by the deadline of 15 January 2020.

 Most Buckinghamshire primary schools have a catchment area, which is a geographical area that can give priority for admission to children who live in that area.
 Whilst living in a catchment area can help your child’s chances of being offered a place, there is no guarantee that this will always be possible.
 You can work out which catchment area you live in by using the ‘Find my child a school place’ service.